anubhab7111/catppuccin_rice/README.md

-Arch rice based on Catppuccin-mocha theme
+Arch rice based on Catppuccin-mocha theme.
 Used hyprland as WM